apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Proposals/SDT-0001-task-local-instrument.md

 ````

 The scope is backed by an `@TaskLocal` on ``InstrumentationSystem`` typed `(any Instrument)?`.
 There is no
-wrapper instrument, and nothing is installed on first use.
+wrapper instrument, and nothing is installed on first use. ``InstrumentationSystem/instrument`` and the other
+resolution methods (``InstrumentationSystem/tracer``, ``InstrumentationSystem/_findInstrument(where:)``) check
+that task-local first, and only read the bootstrapped instrument if it is not set.

 ### API stability

 - Purely additive: a new free function and an internal task-local.
 Existing signatures are unchanged.
 - Applications that never call ``withTracer(_:_:)`` see no behavioral change.
 Instrument lookup now checks a
   task-local before falling back to the bootstrapped instrument.
 - That task-local read happens on every lookup, including the per-span `withSpan` / `startSpan` path.
-The
+An
+  application that only calls ``bootstrap(_:)`` pays for this extra check every time, negligible next to what a
-  added cost is negligible next to the work a real tracer already does per span.
+  real tracer already does per span.
+A resolution inside `withTracer(_:_:)` returns from the task-local
+  directly, and never reads the bootstrapped storage at all.

 ### Future directions